The Wonder (album): Recording

-Recorded after a three year break, The Wonder featured Verlaine using a more affected singing style, described by Allmusic’s David Cleary as "an oily manner...suggesting a smarmy Bryan Ferry" (Ferry was the lead singer of Roxy Music).
-Verlaine also used the guitarist of The Church Marty Willson-Piper uncredited to fill out the guitar sound on the album.
-Willson-Piper recalls playing on "Stalingrad" with Jay Dee Daugherty, who also wasn't credited.
-Additionally, Deerfrance provides backing vocals on "Prayer."
+Recorded after a three-year break, The Wonder featured Verlaine using a more affected singing style, described by Allmusic's David Cleary as "an oily manner ... suggesting a smarmy Bryan Ferry" (the lead singer of Roxy Music).
+Verlaine also used the guitarist of the Church Marty Willson-Piper, uncredited, to fill out the guitar sound on the album.
+Willson-Piper recalled playing on "Stalingrad" with Jay Dee Daugherty, who also wasn't credited.
+Additionally, Deerfrance provided backing vocals on "Prayer."